SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

 ## Exercise 2.4 - Create Approval Sub-Process <a name="approvalSubProcess"></a>

+Next, you will add a Sub-Process to your main Process in the process builder, allowing you to modularize the approval process.

 1. In the Process Builder, select the **+** next to the **Reads Sales Order Items** Action and choose **Subprocesses > + New Process**.

   ![02](./images//019.png)